-PortsToronto presents Sail-In Cinema™, the world’s first two-sided floating movie experience.
+PortsToronto presents Sail-In Cinema™, the world’s first two-sided floating movie experience of it's kind.

-2016 Dates Coming Soon - Canada’s Sugar Beach will transform into Toronto’s largest outdoor theatre.
+On August 18-20, 2016 Canada’s Sugar Beach will transform into Toronto’s largest outdoor movie theatre.
 Movies will be shown under the open skies on a two-sided screen set atop a barge in Toronto Harbour.
 You can watch movies for free from Sugar Beach or Lake Ontario, and this year there are no tickets required to attend.

 If you’ve got your sea legs, you can come to the movies by boat and drop anchor.

 If you’re a landlubber, bring a chair, a cushion or a picnic blanket.

 Think Sail-In Cinema™ sounds like an awesome event?
 You’re not the only one.
 Sail-In Cinema™ won Gold at Marketing Magazine’s Marketing Awards for best Experiential/Stunts/Events initiative of 2011 as well as Silver for best in Commercial Services at the Media Innovation Awards and a Certificate of Merit for advertising from the The Advertising & Design Club of Canada in 2012.

 The inaugural Sail-In Cinema™ was held in 2011 to mark PortsToronto centennial year.
 Sail-In-Cinema 2015 was the largest on record with over 11,000 people on-land and over 100 boats in attendance over three days.

 Sail-In Cinema™ is now a permanent fixture on Toronto’s summer calendar.